Contents

 Office | 09:00-17:00 | Closed | Closed |

-In addition to regular national vacations, there are also extended vacation periods when almost the entire nation takes time off from the office to go to the beaches, and mountains or visit family.
-The last week of December through the first week of January, “Golden Week” [a few days in late April through May], and the “Obon Vacation” in mid-August are three of the major vacation periods.
-Many businesses are closed during the days around New Year’s Day.
+The last week of December through the first week of January, “Golden Week” (a few days in late April through May), and the “Obon Vacation” in mid-August are three of the main vacation periods.
+Numerous businesses shut down during the days surrounding New Year’s Day.

-During the Golden Week, there are many domestic and foreign travelers, while during the “Obon” vacation, much Japanese travel to their families in more rural areas of the country.
-Traffic and resorts are particularly busy at these times.
-Please look at the following list of the Japanese Public Holidays.
+During Golden Week, there are numerous domestic and international tourists, while during the “Obon” holiday, many Japanese people travel to their families in more rural areas of the country.
+Traffic and resorts are especially crowded during these periods.
+Please refer to the list of Japanese Public Holidays provided below.

 Date | Name of the Day |